VEinteligente/VESinFiltro/_noticias/2021-02-03_Instagram_phishing.md

 # Recommendations
 For the users who want to visit any website with sensitive information, we recommend taking these basic security measures:

 1. Get the link or address using trusted sources.
-In this case: directly from the official Whatsapp or Facebook bots.
+In this case: from the Instagram app or its official website.

-2. Use a trusted VPN if there are any reasons to believe that the traffic could be monitored or manipulated, this applies to this case.
+2. Use a trusted VPN if there are any reasons to believe that the traffic could be monitored or manipulated.

 3. Make sure that the link begins with HTTPS.